aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

 };
 ```

-Thanks to those settings now added in Coldbox.cfc, it is now possible to have any of our components connected to our database instance called `cbox3` with the inclusion of a simple dependency injection:
+Thanks to those settings added to Coldbox.cfc, it is now possible to have any of our components connected to our database instance called `cbox3` and have all queries run by `webuser` with the inclusion of a simple dependency injection:

 > property name="dsn" inject="coldbox:setting:cbox3";

-#### B6.2 - Initiate the schema migration
+#### B7.2 - Configure schema migrations

 Database migrations provide version control for your application's database.
 Changes to database schema are kept in timestamped files that are run `up` and `down`.
 In the `up` function, you describe the changes to apply (commit) your migration.
 In the `down` function, you describe the changes to undo (rollback) your migration.